ruuda/blog/posts/a-reasonable-configuration-language.md

 but causes surprises down the line.
 (A `flatten` that _sometimes_ flattens recursively can’t be typed properly, which breaks generic code.)
-Many of Javascript and PHP’s idiosyncrasies can be explained in the same way.
+Many of JavaScript and PHP’s idiosyncrasies can be explained in the same way.

 The [Nix language][nix] had a more solid foundation in functional programming from the start,